Asichurter/APISeqFewShot/README.md

 ### run
 This folder mainly contains the lauching script for training and testing experiment and  run-time parameter controlling related files.

 - **config.py**
     Most relates to the running configuration saving and version controlling.

 - **run.py**
-**Actual lauching script for training experiments**.
+    Actual lauching script for training experiments.
 This file contains training config reading, manager initialization, dataset parsing, model running/validating, line plotting and result reporting.
 It will read the *runConfig.py* file to load the training parameters.

 - **test.py**
-**Actual lauching script for testing experiment**s.
+    Actual lauching script for testing experiments.
 This file is highly similar to *run.py* but only focus on testing, so some parts are removed.

 - **finetuning.py**
-**Actual lauching script for finetuning experiments.** It reads the *ftConfig.py* to load the fine-tuning parameters and uses SGD optimizer to fine-tune an untrained model(SIMPLE) for several iterations.
+    Actual lauching script for finetuning experiments.
+It reads the *ftConfig.py* to load the fine-tuning parameters and uses SGD optimizer to fine-tune an untrained model(SIMPLE) for several iterations.
 Then the fine-tuned model is runned for testing to produce the final results.
 Note that we use a linear layer to generate the classification results after sequence embedding.

 - **runConfig.json**
-**Configuration file for training experiments.** Most important items include: model, shot(k), way(n), dataset, maximum sequence length, optimizer and learning rate.
+    Configuration file for training experiments.
+Most important items include: model, shot(k), way(n), dataset, maximum sequence length, optimizer and learning rate.
 Note that the base paths of datasets are required to state in this file, as "platform-node" item.
 On different hosts, dataset bases can be altered by modifying this item.

 - **testConfig.json**
-**Configuration file for testing experiments.** This file is highly similart to *runConfig.json*, except for: testing version and model name, testing iteration and testing subdataset(train, validate or test).
+    Configuration file for testing experiments.
+This file is highly similart to *runConfig.json*, except for: testing version and model name, testing iteration and testing subdataset(train, validate or test).

 - **starter.py**
-**Actual lauching script for some trivial dataset manipulation programs.** Typical manipulations include: data file collection and generating(sequence length setting), dataset splitting, dataset preprocessing and etc. In short, this file calls the functions in other modules to complete the target.
+    Actual lauching script for some trivial dataset manipulation programs.
+Typical manipulations include: data file collection and generating(sequence length setting), dataset splitting, dataset preprocessing and etc. In short, this file calls the functions in other modules to complete the target.

 - preliminaries
 This folder mainly contains the modular scripts for dataset preprocessing, dataset formalization, malware scanning and malware labeling.